See chapter 12 for information about getting publications and forms.

 No other amounts are deposited in the account during the year and no part of the loan principal is repaid during the year.

-On April 2, Connie uses $20,000 from the checking account for a passive activity expenditure.
-On September 4, Connie uses
+On April 2, Celina uses $20,000 from the checking account for a passive activity expenditure.
+On September 4, Celina uses

 an additional $40,000 from the account for personal purposes.